Anthony-Nolan/Atlas/README.md

   - In that `secrets.json` file configure:
     - the NMDP Code lookup API key.
-      - Acquire an api key.
+      - Talk to your Tech Lead, in order to acquire an api key.
 (This should be a guid)
       - Create a `Client.HlaService.ApiKey` setting with that value.
     - the appropriate ServiceBus connection strings
-      - Acquire the connection strings for the Azure ServiceBus being used for local development.
+      - Acquire the connection strings for the Azure ServiceBus being used for local development, from the Azure Portal.
         - The connection strings can be found under the `Shared Access Policies` of the ServiceBus Namespace
         - We use the same ServiceBus Namespace for both connections, but with differing access levels.
       - Create a `MessagingServiceBus.ConnectionString` setting using the `read-write` SAP.